-Note: By default Run () method recognize and executes by a thread.
+Note: By default Run () method is recognized and executed by a thread.

 Explanation of the program

-In above program currentThread() is a static method in Thread class, so we called it as Thread.currentThread().
-After this method gives an object t of Thread class.
-When we displayed object t we displayed the following contained-
+In the above program, currentThread() is a static method in Thread class, so we call it as Thread.currentThread().
+After this method, it gives an object t of Thread class.
+When we display object t, the following is shown:

-Here Thread indicates Thread ()method, First main indicate the name of the thread running on the current code.
+Here Thread indicates Thread ()method, First main indicates the name of the thread running on the current code.

-A thread is creating using new Thread() statement and executes by the start() method.
-The thread inter runnable() states and when sleep(), suspend(), wait() method use or when the thread block on input/output, it then goes into not runnable state(), from not runnable states the thread, comes back to the runnable states and continue running the statements.
+A thread is creating using the new Thread() statement and executes by the start() method.
+The thread inter runnable() states and when sleep(), suspend(), wait() method are used, or when the thread block on input/output, it then goes into a not runnable state().
+From not runnable states the thread comes back to the runnable states and continues running the statements.

-The thread dies when it comes out from run() method, these state transition of a thread call a life cycle of a thread.
+The thread dies when it comes out from the run() method.
+These state transitions of a thread are called a life cycle of a thread.

-Yield() method may pause a thread briefly, but the thread will still in a runnable () states only.
+The Yield() method may pause a thread briefly, but the thread will be still in a runnable () state only.

-Here is the simple example that show the execution flow of the program with start()method.
+Here is a simple example that shows the execution flow of the program with the start()method.

 class sample extends Thread